-3.6.
-The SMA methodology is primarily applicable to the following seismic safety evaluation objectives, and should otherwise be considered of limited applicability:
+- 3.4.
+The SMA methodology is the least resource intensive of the three methodologies addressed in this Safety Guide; it is used mainly for existing nuclear installations.
+The SMA methodology can be applied using as input a seismic hazard characterization developed using either probabilistic or deterministic approaches.
+Detailed recommendations on how to implement this methodology are provided in paras 5.38-5.49. - 3.5.
+The end product of SMA is an installation level HCLPF capacity based on the HCLPF capacity of two (or more) independent success paths. - 3.6.
+The SMA methodology is primarily applicable to the following seismic safety evaluation objectives and should otherwise be considered of limited applicability: - (a) Determination of the seismic safety margin above a specified earthquake (e.g. the design basis earthquake) or a recorded earthquake that affected the installation: - (b) Demonstration of the seismic robustness of the nuclear installation against cliff edge effects, when robustness is characterized by seismic safety margin; - (c) Demonstration of a sufficient safety margin to restart operation following the occurrence of a beyond design basis earthquake that led to the shutdown of the nuclear installation and potentially to other actions defined in Ref.
+[18]; - (d) Comparison of an estimate of installation level HCLPF capacity with regulatory expectations; - (e) Identification of weak links in the credited success paths for the nuclear installation's response to a beyond design basis earthquake event; - (f) Identification of possible upgrades for SSCs in the success paths to improve the seismic safety margin; - (g) Comparative safety assessment of a group of nuclear installations benchmarked by seismic safety margin against (i) the same earthquake effects, (ii) the effects of a common earthquake scenario or (iii) earthquakes that represent the same level of seismic hazard at each site; - (h) Effective communication about the robustness of the nuclear installation to stakeholders, including the public;

-- (a) Determination of the seismic safety margin above a specified earthquake (e.g. the design_basis earthquake) or a recorded earthquake that affected the installation; - (b) Demonstration of the seismic robustness of the nuclear installation against cliff edge effects, when robustness is characterized by seismic safety margin; - (c) Demonstration of a sufficient safety margin to restart operation following the occurrence of a beyond design basis earthquake that led to the shutdown of the nuclear installation and potentially to other actions defined in Ref.
-[18]; - (d) Comparison of an estimate of installation level HCLPF capacity with regulatory expectations; - (e) Identification of weak links in the credited success paths for the nuclear installation's response to a beyond design basis earthquake event; - (f) Identification of possible upgrades for SSCs in the success paths to improve the seismic safety margin; - (g) Comparative safety assessment of a group of nuclear installations benchmarked by seismic safety margin against either (i) the same earthquake effects, (ii) the effects of a common earthquake scenario, or (iii) earthquakes that represent the same level of seismic hazard at each site; - (h) Effective communication about the robustness of the nuclear installation to stakeholders, including the public; - Demonstration that the current seismic regulatory requirements are being met for nuclear installations that were designed without seismic regulatory requirements.
+(i) Demonstration that the current seismic regulatory requirements are being met for nuclear installations that were designed without seismic regulatory requirements.